 Bluffworks polo review: the final verdict

 Overall, this a great alternative to other polos – especially 100% cotton ones.
 While the pique material looks nice, it also causes things like lint (and dog/cat hair) to easily stick to it.
-That’s really the only think I don’t like about the Piton Polo (or other pique-material clothes).
+That’s really the only thing I don’t like about the Piton Polo (or other pique-material clothes).
 In filming the review, there was a small piece of lint that got stuck on the shirt – right out of the box:

 As of writing this, the Piton Polo is on sale for $34 here – half off the retail price of $68.
 That’s a steal if you can get it for only $34!